NSSL Research: Winter Weather

 Due to the lack of high quality surface observations of precipitation type, it is often difficult to evaluate algorithm performance.
 NSSL has two different projects to collect precipitation observations from the public:

-- The mostly student-run NSSL/CIMMS Severe Hazards Analysis and Verification Experiment (SHAVE) now collects winter weather precipitation reports through phone surveys.
-SHAVE reports, when combined with the voluntary reports collected by the NWS, creates a unique and comprehensive database of winter weather weather events used to evaluate algorithm performance.
+- The mostly student-run NSSL/CIMMS Severe Hazards Analysis and Verification Experiment (SHAVE) collected winter weather precipitation reports through phone surveys.
+SHAVE reports, when combined with the voluntary reports collected by the NWS, created a unique and comprehensive database of winter weather weather events used to evaluate algorithm performance.

 - NSSL's Meteorological Phenomena Identification Near the Ground (mPING) collects weather information from the public through their smart phone or mobile device.
 Researchers compare the reports of precipitation with what is detected by the dual-polarized radar data to refine the HCA.

 Southwest Colorado Radar Project